fastify/fastify/docs/Logging.md

   }
 })
 ```
-For example, the response payload can be logged using the approach below
+For example, the response payload and headers could be logged using the approach below (even if it is *not* recommended*):

 ```js
 const fastify = require('fastify')({